scott-anderson-wc/cs210pub/reading/accessibility.md

-In this case, the screen reader software can use the caption as the ALT text, so we explicitly leave the ALT attribute empty, so that the blind visitor isn't read the same text twice.
+In this case, the screen reader software can use the caption as the ALT text, so we explicitly leave the ALT attribute empty, so that the blind visitor isn't having the same text read twice.

 This figure with a caption is now better for both blind and sighted visitors, an example of where accessibility can improve the experience for